» Creating and Managing Terraform Workspaces

 When you create a new workspace, a few things happen:

 TFE doesn't immediately queue a plan for the workspace.
 Instead, it presents you with a dialog, with shortcut links to either queue a plan or edit variables.

 TFE automatically registers a webhook with your VCS service.
 The next time new commits appear in the selected branch of that repo, TFE will automatically queue a Terraform plan for the workspace.

 For almost any workspace, you'll want to edit the Terraform variables and environment variables used by the code.

 You can edit variables as soon as you've created a workspace, by clicking the workspace's "Variables" tab.

-The variables page has three sections: Terraform variables (as declared in your Terraform configurations), shared environment variables, and per-user environment variables.
-(Note that environment variables can be used to set Terraform variables, with the standard
+The variables page has two sections: Terraform variables (as declared in your Terraform configurations) and environment variables.

 Terraform variables start as basic string values, but you can also enter array or map values if you click the "HCL" checkbox for that variable.
 You can write these values with the same syntax you'd use in a Terraform configuration.

 The user account that created your organization is part of the "owners" team, which can do any action on any workspace.
 Most of your colleagues don't need that level of access; instead, an administrator can give them access to the specific workspaces they need to use.